gyroflow/gyroflow-ofx/README.md

 Copy the `GyroFlow.ofx.bundle` from the archive into the `/Library/OFX/Plugins` directory.
 Create the directory if it doesn't exist yet.
+You will probably need to open System Preferences -> Security and Allow plugin from unknown developer.
+Then restart Resolve.
+Then in Resolve, make sure to go to Preferences -> Video plugins and enable GyroFlow.ofx.bundle.

 ## Windows